 Keep Others Informed

 Always let other people know when you’re working in the garden, especially if you live alone.
-Carry a cell phone with you so you can call for help if you fall.
+Carry a cell phone or panic button with you so you can call for help if you fall.

 Be Easy On Yourself

 Last but not least, give yourself some grace.
 Admit that you might not be able to do everything you used to – and that’s okay!
 You may find that you need to take more frequent breaks to relax.